At least 11 killed as storms roar through Georgia

-Eleven people were killed and more than 20 injured as violent storms rolled through parts of Georgia, authorities said Sunday.
+Eleven people were killed and more than 20 injured as violent storms rolled through parts of Georgia over the weekend, hours after deadly storms swept through southern Mississippi, authorities said Sunday.

-The reports came a day after at least four people were killed in southern Mississippi early Saturday when a tornado roared through the Hattiesburg area, leveling homes, ripping off roofs and tossing trees into roadways across the region.

 Catherine Howden, spokeswoman for the Georgia Emergency Management Agency, told USA TODAY that seven people were killed in Cook County and two each in Brooks and Berrien counties.
-Howden could provide few details on the tragedies.
+Howden, who said at least 23 people were injured, could provide few details.

 "We are working with the local officials to assess the situation," she said.
 "This is ongoing, we are expecting severe weather throughout the day."

+“These storms have devastated communities and homes in south central Georgia, and the state is making all resources available,” Deal said.
+"Our thoughts and prayers are with Georgians suffering from the storm’s impact."

+The storms blasted through Georgia on Saturday and Sunday.
+Earlier Saturday, at least four people were killed in Mississippi when a tornado roared through the Hattiesburg area, leveling homes, ripping off roofs and tossing trees into roadways.

 The danger was far from finished across the region.
-The National Weather Service forecast a possible "major severe weather outbreak" into Sunday night.
+The National Weather Service forecast a possible "major severe weather outbreak" in parts of the South into Sunday night.

 "A severe thunderstorm and tornado outbreak is expected today across north Florida and south Georgia," the weather service said.
 It said the "significant severe threat" would extend from central Florida and into South Carolina.